Alert 1 of 1

 1. You may attempt to dispute a transaction sent via Zelle, but First Entertainment cannot guarantee the return of those funds.

-4. Once the DocuSign is completed, it’ll be sent to our Zelle Dispute Team for further review.
+4. Once submitted, your dispute will be routed to our Zelle Dispute Team for review.

-5. Please allow up to 7 business days for the dispute attempt to be completed and funds returned, if recoverable.
-A representative from First Entertainment will follow up on the status of your claim.
+5. Please allow up to 7 business days for the dispute attempt to be completed.
+If funds are recoverable, they will be returned.

 Zelle® is currently available to members with a personal checking account (Value or Advantage), who are 18 years of age or older, and who are in good standing.
 Zelle is currently not supported on savings accounts, business accounts, trust accounts, Coogan accounts, or money market accounts.
 For full program details, consult the Zelle Network® User Agreement available on our Disclosures page.